adswa/dl-workshop/docs/FAQ.md

 ## Other Questions?

 Please get in touch!
-We encourage you to submit an [issue](https://github.com/adswa/mpi-datamanagement-ws/issues/new/choose) with your question or request to our GitHub repository.
+We encourage you to submit an [issue](https://github.com/adswa/dl-workshop) with your question or request to our GitHub repository.

 ## Alternative means of contact

-You can reach us by writing an e-mail with the subject header **"MPI Data Management Workshop"** to [datamanagement.mpi@gmail.com](mailto:datamanagement.mpi@gmail.com).
+You can reach us by writing an e-mail to [adina.wagner@t-online.de](mailto:adina.wagner@t-online.de).
 We will be faster via GitHub issue, though.